Landlords and Tenants: Rights and Responsibilities

 Eviction Actions (Unlawful Detainer)

 Under Minnesota law, the only way a landlord can remove a tenant is if the court issues an order requiring the tenant to leave and the Sheriff comes to the home with the order (called a “writ”).
 Landlords cannot forcibly remove tenants by changing the locks, turning off utilities, or any other action that would force the tenant to leave.
 In order to evict a tenant, a landlord must first bring an “Eviction Action,” or what used to be called an “Unlawful Detainer” action, against the tenant.
 This is a legal proceeding conducted in district court.
-To bring such an action the landlord must have a legitimate reason.
-According to state law, legitimate reasons can be nonpayment of rent, other breach of the lease, or cases where the tenant has refused to leave after notice to vacate has been properly served and the tenancy’s last day has passed (called a “hold over”).
+To bring this action the landlord must have a legitimate reason.
+According to state law, legitimate reasons can be nonpayment of rent, other breaches of the lease, or where the tenant has refused to leave after notice to vacate has been properly served and the tenancy’s last day has passed (called a “hold over”).
 [Minn.
 Stat. § 504B.285, subd.
 1 (2023).]

-There are a number of steps both landlords and tenants must take in an Eviction Action:
+There are several steps both landlords and tenants must take in an Eviction Action:

 If the Eviction Action has been brought only because the tenant owes rent, and the landlord wins, the tenant can still “pay and stay.”
 To pay and stay, the tenant must pay the rent that is past due (in arrears), plus interest (if charged), plus a $5 attorney fee if an attorney represented the landlord, and finally, any “costs of the action.”
-Costs of the action includes the filing fee (now about $325) plus the process server fee, plus witness fees if one was subpoenaed (called) for trial; costs do not include other legal or similar fees for handling/processing the case as those are capped at $5.
+Costs of the action includes the filing fee (now about $325) plus the process server fee, plus witness fees if one was called (subpoenaed) for trial; costs do not include other legal or similar fees for handling/processing the case as those are capped at $5.
 [Minn.
 Stat. § 504B.291, subd.
 1(a) (2023).]

 The court may give the tenant up to a week to pay the court costs.
-If a tenant has paid the landlord or the court the amount of rent owed, but is unable to pay the interest, costs and attorney’s fees, the court may permit the tenant to pay these amounts during the time period the court delays issuing a Writ of Recovery).
+If a tenant has paid the landlord or the court the amount of rent owed, but is unable to pay the interest, costs and attorney’s fees, the court may permit the tenant to pay these amounts during the time period the court delays issuing an eviction order (Writ of Recovery).
 [Minn.
 Stat. § 504B.291, subd.
 1(b) (2023).]

 If the Eviction Action has been brought because the tenant has withheld the rent due to disrepair, the judge may order the tenant to deposit the rent with the court.
-If the tenant wins, the judge may order that the rent be abated (reduced), in part or completely.
+If the tenant wins, the judge may order that the rent be reduced (abated), in part or completely.
 (Click here for a description of withholding rent.)